xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 {% endhighlight %}

+We will use the build made by the bot to generate the IPA that finally we will upload to iTunes Connect.

+Later I'm going to let you know why we will export the archive instead of letting the bot generate it.
+As we are going to use the archive made by the bot, we have to update the build number before start building.
+We want to set the build number to the number of commits that were made and let version number as it is.
+To increase the build number we can use the Fastlane action `number_of_commits` to retrieve the number of commits made on the current branch and update the target's plist file using other Fastlane action `set_info_plist_value`, so add to our prebuild lane next action:

+Now we're going to create a new lane `:build` that will be run after the bot successfully builds the app.
+In this lane I want to commit changes made on the app's plist file, upload the build to iTunes Connect, create a git tag and push those changes.

 Cool, we are almost done.
 But one of the most important parts is missing: upload our build to iTunes Connect.
 One problem that made me spend a lot of time was regarding the location of the IPA file generated by Xcode bot.
 After the integration finishes, we can find the generated files (e.g.: IPA file among others) on the folder `/Library/Developer/XcodeServer/IntegrationAssets/$XCS_BOT_ID-$XCS_BOT_NAME/$TARGET_NAME.ipa`.
 The problem is that this folder is not available at the time once the trigger(s) commands are ran.
 I tried to solve this problem by making my own IPA file using the `gym` tool but if you remember, I couldn't make Fastlane access the keychain, so inevitably `gym` will fail making the IPA because of this.
-The solution was export the IPA by executing `xcrun xcodebuild`, it can access to the keychain without troubles.
+We solve this by creating the IPA through `xcrun xcodebuild` which is able to successfully access the keychain.

 > Note: $TARGET_NAME is not actually an environment variable available when running a bot trigger command.
 It can be defined as `basename "$XCS_ARCHIVE" .xcarchive`

 With the IPA generated and accessible from our after trigger, the next step is to upload it to iTunes Connect.
 We're going to use the Fastlane tool [deliver](https://github.com/fastlane/deliver) to achieve this.
 At the end, our `Fastfile` looks like this:

 {% highlight ruby %}